List of equipment of the Canadian Coast Guard: Arctic Offshore Patrol Ships

 Two Arctic Offshore Patrol Ships (AOPS) are planned for the Coast Guard utilizing the same design as the vessels currently being constructed for the Royal Canadian Navy (RCN).
 As of 2020, construction of these Coast Guard variants of the AOPS design was scheduled to begin at the Irving Yard in Halifax in 2022 and 2023, coming at the tail end of AOPS production for the RCN.
 In 2022 it was reported that the two vessels were expected to be delivered in 2026 and 2027 respectively and that the cost would be significantly greater than originally anticipated, totalling about $1.5 billion for two ships.
 In January 2023, it was announced that the vessels had been ordered and that work on them would begin in the course of 2023.
 In early 2023, it was also reported that the projected costs for the two Coast Guard ships had increased by an additional $100 million.
+Steel was cut on the first Coast Guard variant in August 2023, starting construction while the second ship began construction in June 2024.